LayerMath

 Workspace: rent or room allocation.
 Subscriptions: slicer software, design tools, Etsy/shop fees.
 Insurance: public liability if selling to consumers.

-The Pro calculator has a dedicated overhead allocation section — enter monthly costs and estimated print hours to get cost-per-hour automatically.
+The free calculator has a dedicated overhead allocation section — enter monthly costs and estimated print hours to get cost-per-hour automatically.

 Batch Pricing: Why Farm Economics Are Different